G Suite vs. Office 365

 More expensive plans include the full desktop versions of these products that each user can download to up to five machines each.

-There are a lot of different options for Office 365, but the main ones for smaller businesses are Small Business, Small Business Premium, and Midsize Business.
-They are $5, $12.50, and $15 per user/month, respectively, and the main difference between the three of them is that the higher two plans come with desktop versions of the applications and the lower two have user limits of 25, while Midsize Business is for up to 300 users.
+There are a lot of different options for Office 365, but the main ones for smaller businesses are Office 365 Business Essentials, Office 365 Business, and Office 365 Business Premium.
+They are $5, $8.25, and $12.50 per user/month, respectively, and the main difference between the three of them is that the higher two plans come with desktop versions of the applications.

 The Bottom Line